rafaqz/DimensionalData.jl/docs/src/groupby.md

 ranges(1:8:370)
 ````

-We can use this to group into blocks of 8 days.
+We can use this vector of ranges to group into blocks, here 8 days :

 ````@ansi groupby
 groupby(A, Ti => Bins(dayofyear, ranges(1:8:370)))